 Automatic ramping differs from manual ramping in that the Model 430 Programmer automatically performs ramping in the appropriate direction to achieve the value of the target field/current setting.
-To use automatic ramping, enter the target field/current with which ramping is desired1.
+To use automatic ramping, enter the target field/current with which ramping is desired2.
 If ramping is not PAUSED, ramping to the target field/current begins immediately.
-If ramping is PAUSED, ramping to the target field/current will begin when the RAMP / PAUSE key is pressed to take the Model 430
+If ramping is PAUSED, ramping to the target field/current will begin when the RAMP / PAUSE key is pressed to take the Model 430 Programmer out of PAUSED mode.
+The ramp rate will be controlled by the preset ramp rate variables as described in section 3.7.1 on page 37.

-^{1.} Refer to section 3.7.1 on page 33 and section 3.7.2 on page 36.
+^{1.} Refer to section 3.7.1 on page 37 and section 3.7.2 on page 41.